jacktenor/Beeralator/README.md

 windres icon2.rc -O coff -o icon2.res
 g++ -static WindowsBeeralator.cpp icon2.res -o Beeralator.exe

+The .deb file places beeralator in /usr/bin and a beeralator.desktop file
+in /usr/share/applications as well as beer2.ico in /usr/share/icons wich should add a menu entry
+and icon.
+Only tested on Linux Mint 20.1.

 I know very little about all this so if anyone can improve on this please do.